Creative industries are uniting around mental health messaging as the pandemic takes its toll on America.

 Humble and earnest, he keeps prestigious company.
-The ASCAP Foundation (American Society of Composers, Authors and Publishers) granted him the 2019 Harold Adamson Lyric Award, named after the 20th century Hollywood songwriter, in recognition of “his talent and an intelligent and sensitive use of language.”
+The ASCAP Foundation granted him the 2019 Harold Adamson Lyric Award, named after the 20th century Hollywood songwriter.

 Being part of Seize the Awkward could very well be Akinyemi’s big breakout moment.
 Authenticity got him the job.

-We’re all finding ourselves this season. a time for self-growth, to look within and strengthen all those weaknesses this pandemic arose that maybe we might have glanced over before.
-At the same time, we’re finding our happy place or that area in our mind that we can escape on a daily basis.
+We’re all finding ourselves this season.
+A time for self-growth, to look within and strengthen all those weaknesses that maybe we might have glanced over before.
+At the same time, we’re finding our happy place in our mind that we can escape on a daily basis.
 For me, it’s in nature, however brief.

 Akinyemi on Instagram